fitzroyacademy/web-app/README.md

 * 8+ characters, letters and numbers
 * Controls student access
 * Most be unique

+### Conditional logic for codes:

+* Publicly visible, no log in
+* Publicly visible, need logged in --> log in form --> play first lesson
+* Public, needs code --> type in the code --> go in
+* Public, needs code, needs login --> type in the code --> check login --> enter course
+* Private: Needs login with certain domain.

+#### Later on:

+* Private: Needs login with particular email or user ID in whitelist.

 Codes are central to user login: They are UIDs for courses.
 If a teacher wishes to constrain access to a course, they can add a code AND demand that only logged in users can access.